opendatacube/datacube-dataset-config/odc-product-delete/README.md

 ## Delete ODC Product from OWS (`delete_odc_product_ows.sql`)

 - Before deleting product from ODC DB, we need check if the product has been added to OWS.
-- If the product has been added to OWS, tables in OWS makes a foreign key constraints with ODC table.
+- If the product has been added to OWS, some of these tables have a foreign key constraint with ODC table, which will prevent rows being deleted from the main ODC database.
 - Table `agdc.dataset_type` has foreign key constraint `wms.product_ranges_id_fkey` on table `wms.product_ranges`
 - Because of the foreign key constraint, deleting product in ODC DB will fail and raise following error:
 ```